ibm-cloud-docs/log-analysis/devops/export.md

 {:external: target="_blank" .external}

-# Exporting logs through the LogDNA web UI
+# Exporting logs through the logging UI
 {: #export}

 You can export log data in JSONL format from an {{site.data.keyword.la_full_notm}} instance graphically through the web UI.